railsuser2014/openobject-doc-book-en/source/book/6/6_14_Sale_Management/index.rst

 You can also indicate an analytic account for your order.
 This account will be used during invoicing to automatically generate accounting entries corresponding to the invoice.
 This is extremely useful for assigning revenues to the project or case specified by this order.

-    .. tip::   *Point*   Analytic Accounts
+.. tip::  Analytic Accounts

    If you're managing by task, the analytic account to be selected is the one that corresponds to the project for the order.
    The sale carried out by the order can be allotted to the project so that profitability calculations can be made.

 Once the information has been entered, you can enter data for the order lines.
 To do that, create a new order line as shown in the figure below: